jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 In the little crawlway above the stream I hear voices ahead, and sit to wait until Tetley and Clare show up and Andrej and Jim catch up from behind.
 It is now well gone midnight, they won't be returning to camp till 3 or 4AM at least.
 Their Meanders glisten with water, they are upbeat but their wild staring eyes speak a slightly different story.
-To be honest they are a little short with us, considering they are the ones transgressing their Camp X-Ray booking, apparently just due to exploration fever.
+To be honest they are a little short with us, considering they are the ones transgressing their Camp *X-Ray* booking, apparently just due to exploration fever.
 They relate their latest discoveries, the original streamway lead is dead, but an abandoned bypass into a chamber has been found.
 We agree to leave them sleeping till Noon at least, and bid them well.

-Onwards to Republica, up a free climb next to the stream.
+Onwards to *Republika*, up a free climb next to the stream.
 The chamber is not too heavily spray lashed, by traversing you can avoid the twin waterfalls coming in from up high.
 I have a good look at the ceiling.
-The original description water being split on a boulder is not quite correct, it's more that you have water entering at opposite ends of a massive rift, and the Republica chamber is where these two separate routes of erosion have happened to intersect (I'd suspect).
+The original description water being split on a boulder is not quite correct, it's more that you have water entering at opposite ends of a massive rift, and the *Republika* chamber is where these two separate routes of erosion have happened to intersect (I'd suspect).
 The bigger waterfall certainly seems to be the one that feeds the Red Cow sump, but it's difficult to assess the flow rate for certain.

-Republica pitch is rigged with what must have clearly been a speedy minimalism, almost all naturals, with a crazy rebelay in freespace dangling off a sling looped over a rock bridge.
+*Republika* pitch is rigged with what must have clearly been a speedy minimalism, almost all naturals, with a crazy rebelay in freespace dangling off a sling looped over a rock bridge.
 As a result, the hang and rebelay are wet, but it could be rigged perfectly dry (after bolting!) with an easy traverse on the large ledge.

-Next we know is Insomnia.
+Next we know is *Insomnia*.
-This has a profusion of stainless 8mm rawl bolts, and no naturals, yet still is rather terrifying in its own way!
-James KP is very tall, abseiling down onto the swinging traverse rope that crosses the pitch about 2m off the ledge is rather a challenge to execute safely, and the single bolt providing the hang for straight down the 32m pitch is terrifying.
+This has a profusion of stainless 8 mm rawl bolts, and no naturals, yet still is rather terrifying in its own way!
+James KP is very tall, abseiling down onto the swinging traverse rope that crosses the pitch about 2 m off the ledge is rather a challenge to execute safely, and the single bolt providing the hang for straight down the 32 m pitch is terrifying.
-Halfway down the pitch there is a bouldery ledge that could be easily gained, and may have some Kamikaze-like lead running off it.
+Halfway down the pitch there is a bouldery ledge that could be easily gained, and may have some *Kamikaze*-like lead running off it.
 The bottom third of the pitch is potentially very wet.
 Going down you can easily traverse sideways with your feet, on the way back up you have to self-deviate with a spare hand to the pitch wall to avoid swinging out into the spray.

-Below Insomnia, you are in a classic bit of stream cave, could be anywhere in Yorkshire as you clamber in crawl-ways above the water.
+Below *Insomnia*, you are in a classic bit of stream cave, could be anywhere in Yorkshire as you clamber in crawl-ways above the water.
-The last item in Insomnia is a hand line on a toboggan, which would be rather entertaining in the proper wet.
+The last item in *Insomnia* is a hand line on a toboggan, which would be rather entertaining in the proper wet.

-Soon into the Dream series, we drop a number of little 10-15m pitches, always near the water.
+Soon into the Dream series, we drop a number of little 10-15 m pitches, always near the water.
 It's great fun, and would be an excellent Grade III in Yorkshire.
 With such cold water and so far from a place of safety, it's rather more sobering here.
 The hang from one of the rifts doesn't go quite far enough at one point, leaving you suspended above a deep pool.